jg-digital-media/jgdm_snooker_scorer/readme.md

     + Maximum of 15 Reds on the table.
     + 1 Colour Ball on the table.
 (Yellow 2, Green 3, Brown 4.
 Blue 5, Pink 6, Black 7)
     + 1 Colour ball available to pot for Each Red Ball. (e.g 15 Red Balls = 15 Colour Balls)

+    + `Scenario` 130 points remain on the table.
+Pot Pink (6) - player scores 6 but since 7 is the maximum score with the black, the points remaining reduces by 7.
     + Each Red Ball potted reduces the number of Snooker balls available and therefore the remaining points available to be scored.
         + `1` red potted reduces the available points by `1`.
         + `2` reds potted reduces the available points by `9` 2 reds removing **1** chance to shoot for a colourball.
         + `3` reds potted reduces the available points by `17`.
 (3 reds 2 colours bypassed)
     + If a player shoots for a colour and misses, they have the preceding 1 point for the red ball potted and the available points is reduced by `7`.
+    + `Scenario:` 1 Red Ball potted.
+Blue Ball missed.
+Points Remaining: 139 - with 14 Reds and 14 Colours available to pot.
+S
+    + `Scenario:` 4 Red Balls.
+3 Colour Balls potted.
+Blue Ball missed -  Points Remaining: 119 - with 11 Reds and 11 Colours available to pot.

 + Play Alternates between shooting for Red and Colour Balls.

 + Each new visit to the table starts by shooting for Red Balls.

-+ The player that makes the break is "Player 1"
++ For the purposes of this app, the player that makes the break is "Player 1"

-+ There will inevitably be games where a player foerights and th table is not cleared.
++ There will inevitably be frames where a player forfeits the frame and the table is not cleared.

 + There will be occasions where it's not viable for the winning player to clear the table.

-+ 130 points remain.
-Pot Pink 6 - scores 6 but since 7 is the maximum score with the black, the points remaining reduces by 7.
+This is a player forfeit and the current scores are recorded as the final frame score.

 + By the time we get to the final 6 colour sequence there should be `27` remaining points available. `7 (Black), 6 (Pink), 5 (Blue), 4 (Brown), 3 (Green), 2 (Yellow)`

 + To calculate snookers available, `Add the total of player 1 and player 2 scores and subtract this total from 147.
 Subtract from remaining points available`
 + Keep track of the highest break per player in a frame
-+ Use Case 1: Score a Snooker Ball
-+ `Scenario:` 1 Red Ball potted.
-Blue Ball missed.
-Points Remaining: 139 - with 14 Reds and 14 Colours available to pot.
-S
-+ `Scenario:` 4 Red Balls.
-3 Colour Balls potted.
-Blue Ball missed -  Points Remaining: 119 - with 11 Reds and 11 Colours available to pot.

 + `Scenario` - force player to retake